Launching on Kickstarter · Fall 2026

 A 20-minute card game for 3–6 people who've cried in a meeting.
 It's not therapy.
 It's pettier.

-Closer to Coup or Munchkin than to Cards Against Humanity.
 There's a goal, a hand, and a coworker to throw under the bus.

 First 250 backers get the lowest tierWaitlist gets the link 24h earlyNo card charged today